Pcb Antipad: Should You Use It for Your Designs?

 Also, consider how anti-pads will impact your routing density.
 For example, routing through copper pours will help you save board space.
 But if you’re passing through a plane, you’ll need an anti-pad surrounding the wall.

-Using a larger anti-pad size will require smaller clearance to make space for more traces on the copper pour layer.
+Using a larger anti-pad size will require a smaller clearance to make space for more traces on the copper pour layer.

 Rounding Up